hymerman/benandhelenwedding.co.uk/content.md

 Speed cameras are different.
 They are called "control automatique" and are in general not as bright and obvious as british cameras; they try to hide them.

 French road etiquette - French drivers are in general not as polite as English drivers!
 For example, they do not move over to the middle lane of the motorway when you are joining from the slip-road.
-Some also drive in what english people feel as a threatening manner; very close behind and making it very obvious that they want to overtake.
+Some also drive in what English people feel as a threatening manner; very close behind and making it very obvious that they want to overtake.
 Don't take this personally, this is just how they prefer to drive!

 Service stations are called "aire".
-Quite often the more rural ones don't have proper toilet, just holes in the ground with a ceramic bit for you to stand on... all part of the authentic french experience!!
+Quite often the more rural ones don't have proper toilet, just holes in the ground with a ceramic bit for you to stand on... all part of the authentic French experience!!

 ### By ferry
 Brittany ferries sail from Portsmouth to St Malo, Caen and Le Havre.
 Condor ferries sail from Portsmouth, Poole and Weymouth to St Malo but you have to change at Guernsey or Jersey.
 Driving times to Chef Boutonne from St Malo is approx 4-5 hours, from Caen is 4.5-5.5 hours, and from Le Havre is 5-6 hours.